crate/crate/README.rst

 Contributing
 -------------

-If you intend to contribute to Crate, we suggest to do so as follows:
+If you intend to contribute to Crate we need you to agree to our CLA_.
+Once that is done, we suggest to continue as follows:

 1. Fork this repository of Crate.